busathlab/mdlab/docs/namd_lab2.md

 ```
 The `cd` command moves to the folder containing the NAMD input files.
 Using `cd` in a submission script will help prevent creating output files in a location you don't want.
 The next line is where NAMD is invoked.
 - `$dir/namd2` calls the NAMD executable
-- `p${SLURM_CPUS_ON_NODE}` uses the number of CPU's on the node, which should be 24 if you use a whole m8g GPU node
+- `+p${SLURM_CPUS_ON_NODE}` uses the number of CPU's on the node, which should be 24 if you use a whole m8g GPU node
 - `+idlepoll` is a command used for optimizing jobs using GPU's
-- `+devices "0,1,2,3"` asks for the GPU devices numbered 0 to 3 (4 GPU's)
+- `+devices "0,1,2,3"` requests the devices numbered 0 to 3, which are the 4 GPU's
 - The next two parameters are the input and output files respectively, separated by a `>`

 > There are simpler ways to run GPU jobs, but this is the fastest we've discovered for the m8g cluster based on a variety of benchmark results.

-This submission script is nearly complete, but while we have the GPU node scheduled, let's go ahead and run all of the steps of equilibration, not just 6.1. *Create new lines for step 6.2 through 6.6, based on the last line, and append them to the end of the script.*
+This submission script is nearly complete, but while we have the GPU node scheduled, let's go ahead and run all of the steps of equilibration, not just 6.1. **Create new lines for step 6.2 through 6.6, based on the last line, and append them to the end of the script.**

+> Rather than use the "step7.1_production.inp" file, we will perform our own custom production script.

 If you don't want to use GPU's for your simulation (such as when the GPU nodes have 100% utilization, [check the site](http://marylou.byu.edu)), remove the line containing `--gres`, reduce the number of processors, RAM, etc., and use the following pattern to launch jobs:
 ```bash